barbaralba's translation of the new testament

 "This is not a Jewish mountain and if we want to raise mountain pigs it is our business."

-The madman had heard of the King of the Jews and knew who I was when we walked down the hill and wanted to pass him and the two pig herders with about 20 skinny sick looking mountain pigs.
+The madman had heard of the King of the Jews and knew who I was when we walked down the mountain and wanted to pass him and the two pig herders with about 20 skinny sick looking mountain pigs.

 "Jesus Christ."